unepwcmc/ProtectedPlanet/docs/workflow.md

 to the code.
 When you're ready to merge your code into the develop branch, submit a pull request and have someone else review it.

+If any files are changed within the `db` submodule, you will first need to create a PR for your updates in the `protectedplanet-db` repository and merge that in before any PRs affecting the larger application.

 ### Commenting your code

 Writing small (less than 10 lines), well named functions is preferable to